-The exact impact on the states will vary depending upon which route is taken and whether the federal reform proposal attempts to cover the costs or shift these costs to the states.
+The exact impact on Texas will vary depending upon which route is taken and whether the federal reform proposal attempts to cover the costs or shift these costs to the states.

 We assess here the impact of a reform proposal that significantly expands government's role in the health care market through 1) providing an additional \$1 trillion in federal subsidies over 10 years, and 2) offering incentives to move current Medicaid recipients into a new federal health insurance program.
 Such a program would:

-- Increase national health care expenditures by an additional 8.9 percent by 2019. - Increase medical price inflation by 5.2 percent above what it would have been otherwise due to the higher national expenditures by 2019. - Pressure the federal and state budgets due to the increased expenditure levels and increased medical inflation. - The current net present value of funding health care reform based on President Obama's priorities would be \$1.3 trillion, or \$4,354 for every man, woman, and child in the U.S. These figures include: - A net present value of all additional federal government expenditures through 2019 of \$1.2 trillion, or \$3,900 per capita; and - A net present value of all state government expenditures through 2019 of \$138 billion, or \$454 per capita. - Reduce economic growth in 2019 compared to the baseline scenario by 4.9 percent for the nation as a whole.
+- Increase national health care expenditures by an additional 8.9 percent by 2019. - Increase medical price inflation by 5.2 percent above what it would have been otherwise due to the higher national expenditures by 2019. - Pressure the federal and Texas state budget due to the increased expenditure levels and increased medical inflation. - Higher medical inflation and overall expenditures will ultimately lead to government expenditures that exceed the \$1 trillion in expenditures on health subsidies.
+The net present value of all additional federal government expenditures through 2019 that will occur as a result of federal health care reform is \$1.2 trillion, or a \$3,900 bill for every man, woman, and child in the U.S. - In addition to federally-funded expenditures, the net present value of all Texas state government expenditures through 2019 that will occur as a result of a federal health care reform is \$8.9 billion, or a \$365 bill for every man, woman, and child in Texas. - The current net present value of funding health care reform based on President Obama's priorities will be \$4,265 for every person in Texas.
+This comes to a total net present value of \$103.8 billion in total costs that Texans will have to bear.